 In the measurement page of NDT, users are asked to agree to the data policy before running a measurement.
 Then, by pressing the BEGIN button, the user executes a default set of measurements.
 At the start of the measurement, a set of controls are performed (firewall test, test for duplex mismatch detection, etc.).
 Measurements are done separately in the uplink and downlink directions; a typical measurement lasts 10 seconds in each direction.
 After the measurement is completed, the basic results are shown on screen: test server location, download and upload speed, latency (RTT), retransmission rate (packet loss rate) and jitter.

-After completion of a measurement, the user can see a more detailed report of the measurements, by clicking on “DETAILS”.
-The report includes values of TCP parameters (receive window, number of duplicate ACKs, RTO, etc.) as well as useful diagnostics, such as whether network congestion was detected.
+After completion of a measurement, the user can see a more detailed report of the measurements, by clicking on DETAILS.
+The report includes values of TCP parameters (receive window, number of duplicate ACKs, RTO, etc.) as well as useful diagnostics, for which detailed information can be found in the relevant Mesurement Lab web page

 The system includes several controls in order to avoid recording measurements with non-verified user data.
 For example, it does not record measurements performed from mobile networks, from networks of fixed providers who have not registered their IP ranges with EETT, or from networks outside Greece.